joshnh/lightweight-nestable-grid/readme.md

 __A lightweight, nestable, mobile first grid.__

 To use the grid you will need a parent element with a class of `grid`.
 Columns are then implemented by using a class equal to the desired percentage width (`grid__col--{width}`).
 When nesting, you will need to use the `grid` class on each grid's parent.
-Use dedicated elements for your grid for best performance.
+For best performance, keep your grid abstracted by using dedicated elements.

 Also, and this is _important_, due to the use of inline-block you will need to comment out the white space between the column elements.
 This is the most consistent way to deal with this space.